Bumpff/SoftRF_Skyview/README.md

 2. NavBoxes in Radar_View amended to:  Threat, Traffic number, Vertical Distance and CompID (looked up from OGN database on SD card).
 3. Nav_View mode added.
 Provides basic navigation data to hardcoded Waypoints for use by tugs on aero retrieves.
 Same radar display as RadarView.
 NavBoxes are: Threat, Bearing to waypoint, Distance to waypoint and Ground Speed.
 Use WebGUI to select waypoint.
 4. There is no battery level indicator because this device will be hardwired to power and data.
-Code remains unchanged.
+Battery code remains present and unchanged, so could be reactivated.
 5. Additional fields added to NMEA parse: 'Notrack' and 'Source' (available from Flarm protocol 9 onwards).
 'Source' distinguishes ADSB and mode-s traffic.
 6. Added concept of 'Threat' where threat is the current highest Alarm Level or closest traffic if no alarms.
 7. NavBox1 shows Threat distance or Alarm Level.
 In small text it shows source of threat info.